Excel VLOOKUP is Not Returning the Correct Value – 9 Reasons and Solutions

 Use Column Index Number Correctly When Vlookup Not Returning Correct Value

-Reason-03: Not Using Absolute Cell Reference
+Reason 3 – Not Using an Absolute Cell Reference

 Vlookup Not Returning Correct Value because of Not Using Absolute Cell Reference

-Solution: Employ Absolute Cell Reference
+Solution: Apply an Absolute Cell Reference

 Steps: